Blinking: Adults

-There have been mixed results when studying gender-dependent differences in blinking rates, with results varying from the women's rate nearly doubling the men's to no significant difference between them.
+There have been mixed results when studying differences in blinking rates between men and women, with results varying from the women's rate nearly doubling the men's to no significant difference between them.
 In addition, women using oral contraceptives blink 32% more often than other women on average for unknown reasons.
 Generally, between each blink is an interval of 2–10 seconds; actual rates vary by individual, averaging around 17 blinks per minute in a laboratory setting.
 However, when the eyes are focused on an object for an extended period of time, such as when reading, the rate of blinking decreases to about 4 to 5 times per minute.
 This is the major reason that eyes dry out and become fatigued when reading.

 When the eyes dry out or become fatigued due to reading on a computer screen, it can be an indication of computer vision syndrome.
 Computer vision syndrome can be prevented by taking regular breaks, focusing on objects far from the screen, having a well-lit workplace, or using a blink reminder application.
 Studies suggest that adults can learn to maintain a healthy blinking rate while reading or looking at a computer screen using biofeedback.

 Eye blinking can be a criterion for diagnosing medical conditions.
 For example, excessive blinking may help to indicate the onset of Tourette syndrome, strokes or disorders of the nervous system.
 A reduced rate of blinking is associated with Parkinson's disease.